 Two had a website, and one didn’t.

-I immediately went to the 2 websites to check their qualifications and services.
+I immediately went to the 2 websites to check their qualifications and service pages.

 Who do you think I chose?